memelll/CS121-WonderPet/README.md

   python main.py
   ```

+Make sure you have all the required files from the WONDER PET folder in the same directory as main.py.
 Enjoy playing Wonder Pet and have fun taking care of your virtual dog!

 ---